The Problem

 Why This Is a New Domain

 SEMQ is not just another compression trick.
-It introduces a symbolic angular domain for embeddings, similar to how JPEG introduced a transform domain for images.
-The key shift is moving from raw numeric values to compact symbolic angles that still preserve meaning.
+It introduces a symbolic angular domain for embeddings — similar to how JPEG introduced a transform domain for images.

 FP32 / FP16 / INT8 embeddings live as continuous real-valued vectors.
 Magnitude and direction are mixed; distances depend on both, even when magnitude is not semantically important.